rafet2005/test-repo2/chipseq_test.md

 3. **ChIP-seq peak calling.**

-First, create a directory for the output generated from MACS2 and let&#39;s call it peak:
+First, create a directory for the output generated from MACS2 and lets call it peak:

 Go to the peak directory, and run following in command window for our four bam files: